 When we are depressed, our bodies often feel as depressed as our minds do, and can even shut down.
 Another thing we tend to do is eat more when we are feeling depressed, better known as comfort eating.

-- You’re effectively using food as a drug and eating to feel better is perhaps doing that in the short term, but it is also reinforcing to your brain that it should be addicted to food.
+- You’re effectively using food as a drug and eating to feel better.
+Perhaps overeating is doing that in the short term, but it creates positive reinforcement in your brain which can form addictions.

-- Most comfort food is high calorie and high fat which makes our bodies and minds more sluggish because they need to focus more energy into digestion.
+- Most comfort food is high calorie and high fat which makes our bodies and minds more sluggish because they need to focus more energy on digestion.

 - Eating food in this way can lead to weight gain which can make people feel much worse about themselves.
 If they then eat to feel better, this becomes a very destructive vicious cycle.